Logging, Monitoring, and Observability in Google Cloud

 In this course, participants will learn the following skills:

-• Analyze and export Google Cloud audit logs
+• Analyze and export Cloud Audit Logs instances.

 Audience